altuSemi/PYNQ4Zybo/README.md

 ### 2. <a href="https://www.youtube.com/watch?v=LoLCtSzj9BU" target="_blank"> Function acceleration with Zynq</a> - Low pass filter acceleration with PL logic and AXI dma.
 The contiguous memory allocation and dma access failed to work following this porting guide.
 Instead a python c extension was designed to pass data from python to the PL and back via the AXI dma.
 This extension is currently supporting a max buffer length of 16K word (unit32).
-The package is installed by copying the <a href="https://github.com/altuSemi/PYNQ4Zybo/tree/master/dma" target="_blank">dma</a> directory to the board (vias the samba server), and executing insidet he dma directory:
+The package is installed by copying the <a href="https://github.com/altuSemi/PYNQ4Zybo/tree/master/dma" target="_blank">dma</a> directory to the board (via the samba server), and executing inside the dma directory:
 ```
 pip3.6 install .
 ```